TaygaHoshi/tt-project/Lists/List of Spells - Social.md

 **Range:** 5 meters
 **Duration:** Special
 **Effect**
 	Choose an aptitude.
-Your magic induces fury within your target, increasing that aptitude's potency by 1.
+Your magic induces fury within your target, increasing that aptitude's potency by 2.
 If your target gets out of range, this spell immediately ends.
-	You can end this spell freely at any time.
+	You can end this spell freely at any time, and can't use it on yourself.